top of page

 Myth #5: "The Flu is Not Serious"

-This is definitely not true.
-"The flu hospitalized between 140,000 and 710,000 people in the United States annually between 2010 and 2020, according to estimates by the Centers for Disease Control and Prevention (CDC).
+This is not true.
+"The flu hospitalized between 140,000 and 710,000 people in the United States annually between 2010 and 2020, according to the Centers for Disease Control and Prevention (CDC) estimates.
 Annual deaths tied to the flu ranged from 12,000 to 52,000 in the U.S. over the same period, " says the Cleveland Clinic.

 Finally, if you don't have health insurance, you can still get a flu shot at low or no cost at many public health departments and other facilities.
 I hope this was helpful!
 Please get your flu shot!